invrs/paradiso/README.md

 ## Features

-Provides a common way of defining routes and components.
+Defines a common way of defining reactive routes and components.

 Build apps that render statically on the first request, then turn dynamic.